rebontadeb/rcciit_training/podman/06-podman-run-stop.md

 ```
 podman run -d docker.io/basics/my-sample-app:v1
 ```
-If we want the container needs to be run with our own defined name we can run it like
+If we want the container needs to be run with our own defined name we can run it using the `-n` flag.

 ```
 podman run -d -n sample-app quay.io/basics/my-sample-app:v1